 Giants owner Horace Stoneham wanted out as well.
 He considered two options: To build a new ballpark, or share Yankee Stadium with the Yankees.
 Neither made progress.
 Stoneham decided to look west as well, but only to Minneapolis.
 By then O’Malley told him where he was headed, and Stoneham started romanticizing the thought of playing at San Francisco, where the Dodgers would have geographic company while preserving the tense Giants-Dodgers rivalry for two West Coast cities that already enjoyed jabbing one another.

 In the summer of 1957, Stoneham officially announced the Giants’ departure from New York.
 Prodded by reporters to explain why he was abandoning 75 years of grand tradition, the normally taciturn Stoneham replied with stinging wit: “We’re sorry to disappoint the kids of New York, but we didn’t see many of their fathers at the Polo Grounds in recent years.”

-O’Malley, well aware he had become Brooklyn’s Public Enemy Number One, never faced the media when it came his time to announce a move to California in October 1957.
+O’Malley, well aware he had become Brooklyn’s Public Enemy Number One, never faced the media when it came time to announce his move to California in October 1957.
 He left the dirty work to his spokesmen, who finally said it right out: The Dodgers were leaving Brooklyn.

 Overnight, the great baseball triad of New York was stripped of two of its cornerstones.
 Gotham’s loss would be the Golden State’s gain, as major league baseball would no longer be envisioned as some faraway adventure for fans living on the West Coast.